Amitabh Mattoo

-Amitabh Mattoo (born 26 June 1962, Srinagar) is one of India's leading thinkers and writers on Modern and Contemporary History, Political science, International relations.
-He was awarded Padma Shri by the Government of India in 2009.
-He is Dean of the School of International Studies, Chair & professor at Jawaharlal Nehru University, honorary professor of international relations at the University of Melbourne and Distinguished Fellow of the Australia India Institute.
-On 27 May 2025, he was appointed to the first Chair of Excellence at the Defence Services Staff College, Wellington Until 19 June 2018, he served as Advisor to the Chief Minister of Jammu and Kashmir, with the status of a Cabinet Minister.
-Amitabh Mattoo was the Vice Chancellor of the University of Jammu from 2002 to 2008 and the youngest Vice Chancellor of a public university, then, to be appointed to that position in the history of independent India.
+Amitabh Mattoo (born 26 June 1962, Srinagar) is an Indian academic, political scientist, public intellectual and writer specialising in international relations, political science, and contemporary history.
+He was awarded the Padma Shri by the Government of India in 2009 while serving as the Vice Chancellor of the University of Jammu.
+He is the Dean of the School of International Studies, Chair and a professor at Jawaharlal Nehru University, honorary professor of international relations at the University of Melbourne, and a Distinguished Fellow of the Australia India Institute.
+He concurrently holds the inaugural Chair of Excellence at the Defence Services Staff College at Wellington, Nilgiris.
+He was the Vice Chancellor of the University of Jammu from 2002 to 2008 (when appointed, he was the youngest to serve as a Vice Chancellor of a public university in the history of independent India).
+He served as a cabinet-ranked Advisor to the Chief Minister of Jammu and Kashmir from 2015 to 2018.
+One of the few public intellectuals to bridge the gap between academia and policy, he has influenced policy making on nuclear issues, Jammu and Kashmir and the India-Pakistan conflict.
+His role in strengthening India’s relations with Australia have also been publicly acclaimed.